MOH-Zambia/MFL/README.md

 # MFL
 Master Facility List for Ministry of Health Zambia

-To run this application you have to have python 3.5 https://www.python.org installed on your machine.
+To run this application you need to have python 3.5 https://www.python.org installed on your machine.

 # Installation